-The scientists, engineers and others who work at Kentucky BioProcessing maintain an equally intense focus on both our processes and our products — constantly working to refine our methods to maximize the quality and quantity of the plant-made compounds we produce.
+The scientists, engineers and others who work at KBP maintain an equally intense focus on both our processes and our products — constantly working to refine our methods to maximize the quality and quantity of the plant-made compounds we produce.

-Nicotiana benthamiana is a variety that is not used in production of more traditional tobacco products, but has a number of characteristics that make it ideal for biomanufacturing recombinant compounds.
+Nicotiana benthamiana is a variety of tobacco plant that is not used in production of more traditional tobacco products but has a number of characteristics that make it ideal for biomanufacturing recombinant proteins.